Executive Summary: E-2 Visa Timeline

 Read about E-2 visa applications for Italian nationals →

-What can delay E2 visa processing?
+What can delay E-2 visa processing?

 Common causes of delay include: